-Lately, several of our clients have asked about the Small Business Administration’s recent changes related to the environmental requirements in the SBA’s SOP 50 10 (5).
+Lately, several of our clients have asked about the Small Business Administration’s recent and upcoming changes related to the environmental requirements in the SBA’s SOP 50 10 (5).
 As a result, we wanted to present an overview of these new requirements.

 Background

-Updated Environmental Compliance Steps
+Environmental Compliance Steps

 The first step is for the lender to determine if the site falls under the SBA’s list of high risk NAICS codes.
 The list of high risk NAICS codes can be found in Appendix 4 of the SOP and includes sites such as gas stations, automotive repair, manufacturing, printing, etc.

-If the site use is identified on the list of high risk NAICS codes, the SOP requires the completion of a Phase I ESA by an Environmental Professional (EP) [defined in 40 CFR Section 312.10 (a)].
+If the site use is identified on the list of high risk NAICS codes, the SOP requires the completion of a Phase I ESA by an Environmental Professional [defined in 40 CFR Section 312.10 (a)].

 Definitions